LaunchPadLab/opex-public/gists/open-source-maintainer-guidelines.md

 Your responsibility is primarily as reviewer rather than coder.
 Don’t be afraid to prompt issue creators to open a PR for themselves, especially if there are urgent client needs.
 Also, know how to set developers up with a local version of the library to unblock them in the short term.

-At the end of the day, the developer(s) assigned to a client project are ultimately responsible for that project’s completion, whether or not it uses the library.
+Ultimately, the developer(s) assigned to a client project are responsible for that project’s completion, whether or not it uses the library.

 ### 4. The library should exist in a state where contribution is easy.